 If you are a fan of Harry Potter or thrill rides, going to the Universal Orlando Resort is essential.
 The resort includes 3 parks: Universal Studios, Universal’s Island of Adventure and Volcano Bay.
 Our absolute highlight is The Wizarding World of Harry Potter, but there are tons of attractions, restaurants and things to do in the Universal Orlando Resort area.

-Within Walt Disney World, you will find 4 parks with thrilling roller coasters such as Space Mountain in the Magic Kingdom, Expedition Everest in the Animal Kingdom and Aerosmith’s Rockin Roller Coaster in Disney Hollywood Studios.
-Additionally, there are calmer rides like the Splash Mountain, Test Track and Soarin and plenty of children’s rides that are entertaining as well.
+Within Walt Disney World, you will find 4 parks with dozens of amazing rides likewith\ thrilling roller coasters such as Space Mountain in the Magic Kingdom, Expedition Everest in the Animal Kingdom and Aerosmith’s Rockin Roller Coaster in Disney Hollywood Studios.
+Additionally, there are calmer rides like the Splash Mountain, Test Track and Soarin and plenty of family friendly rides at Disney World that are entertaining as well.

 Beyond the parks, there are dozens of resorts ranging from simple to luxury where you can relax for a couple’s massage or take a boat ride from the resorts to the park.
 To make your trip extra special, reserve a table for two at one of the many restaurants before catching an evening performance of Cirque du Soleil’s La Nouba.
 Whatever your mood and couple style, Walt Disney World fits like a glass slipper.

 Go for a Flight on the Orlando ICON